magiblot/tvision/README.md

 A lot has changed since Borland created Turbo Vision in the early 90's.
 Many GUI tools today separate appearance specification from behaviour specification, use safer or dynamic languages which do not segfault on error, and support either parallel or asynchronous programming, or both.

-Turbo Vision does none of that, but it certainly overcomes many of the issues programmers still face today when writing terminal applications:
+Turbo Vision does not excel at any of those, but it certainly overcomes many of the issues programmers still face today when writing terminal applications:

 1. Forget about terminal capabilities and direct terminal I/O. When writing a Turbo Vision application, all you have to care about is what you want your application to behave and look like—there is no need to add workarounds in your code.
 Turbo Vision tries its best to produce the same results on all environments.
 For example: in order to get a bright background color on the Linux console, the *blink* attribute has to be set.
 Turbo Vision does this for you.